Rear-facing myths: Their legs are at risk of breaking

-In an accident or abrupt braking, all the elements inside the vehicle are propelled forward with the inertia that it had at the time of the impact, both the objects that we can carry in the car and our own bodies.
+In an accident or abrupt braking, all the elements inside the vehicle are propelled forward with the inertia that it had at the time of the impact, both the objects that we can carry in the car and our bodies.

 Therefore, in a collision, the legs will always move in the same direction as the head: towards the front of the car.
 We already know that the back of the head is secured and protected by the back of the chair and does not suffer any traction but what happens to the legs?

 When affected by the same inertia as the other elements of the vehicle, the legs are flexed towards the torso and stretched again.
-If we watch some videos of impact tests or crash tests, we can clearly see that the legs do not impact, at first, against any surface riding rear-facing.
-In the return movement the legs would only break if the chair also suffered a setback, something that does not happen in rear-facing seats as they have specific security elements that prevent this from happening, such as the anti-rebound bar or lower tethers (straps that hold the chair to the bottom of the vehicle).
+If we watch some videos of impact tests or crash tests, we can see that the legs do not impact, at first, against any surface riding rear-facing.
+In the return movement, the legs would only break if the chair also suffered a setback, something that does not happen in rear-facing seats as they have specific security elements that prevent this from happening, such as the anti-rebound bar or lower tethers (straps that hold the chair to the bottom of the vehicle).

 But isn’t it frequent when riding rear-facing?

-In fact, a fracture in the lower limb is much more likely and frequent when riding front-facing than in the opposite direction, and the reason is simple: in this case the legs DO hit the front seat when thrown violently forward in the collision.
+A fracture in the lower limb is much more likely and frequent when riding front-facing than in the opposite direction, and the reason is simple: in this case, the legs DO hit the front seat when thrown violently forward in the collision.
 As we are most concerned with cervical lesions, we tend to focus only on what happens in the head and neck but if we look at a crash test in a front-facing car seat we can see how the legs greatly exceed the impact line.
 What is the impact line?
 It is the point that defines where the vehicle´s front seat is.
 That is, everything that goes beyond that red line will directly impact on the front seat.
 It is important to know that in the homologation tests it is only the head what does not exceed the impact line.
 The legs, as we can see, do.

 So, would the traction force break the legs riding rear-facing as well as it breaks the neck riding front-facing?

 No, it wouldn`t, because there is no distal “pull” force.
-In front-facing car seats the weight of the head turns it into a projectile that is shot forward with the inertia of the vehicle causing a strong traction on the neck, like a plumb line that pulls a rope and tightens it under the risk of harming it.
+In front-facing car seats, the weight of the head turns it into a projectile that is shot forward with the inertia of the vehicle causing strong traction on the neck, like a plumb line that pulls a rope and tightens it under the risk of harming it.
 That pulling is what can cause cervical and spinal injuries.
-Wen rear-facing, however, the legs ‘shrink’ towards the rest of the body.
+When rear-facing, however, the legs ‘shrink’ towards the rest of the body.
 They are not pulled from the end (the feet) applying force on the pelvis; on the contrary, they flex and then stretch again, with a much lower kinetic energy in the backward movement.
 In addition to this, the differences between one structure and another are decisive.
 The head of a two-year-old child weighs about 2.5 kg and the cervical area is immature and weak.
 In lower limbs, the more distal the joint, the less weight and size it has so that it hardly generates traction on the proximal, stronger, larger and heavier joints.
 However, even if it were so, an impact with forces of inertia so high as to cause an injury to the lower limb riding rear-facing would result in much more serious neck injuries in a front-facing position, generally irreversible and even fatal in some cases.
-Between a possible broken leg or an internal decapitation, what would we prioritise when it comes to protecting our children?
+Between a possible broken leg or an internal decapitation, what would we prioritize when it comes to protecting our children?